-The number of people employed in the trucking industry and truck driver turnover rates can tell you a lot about the state of the industry.
+The number of people employed in the trucking industry and truck driver turnover rates can tell you a lot about your prospects for hiring qualified drivers.
 The U.S. Department of Labor's monthly employment report, which includes the number of employees added or lost in truck transportation, is a helpful tool.
-The American Trucking Associations (ATA) releases quarterly information on driver turnover.
+The American Trucking Associations (ATA) releases quarterly information on driver turnover at large truckload fleets, smaller truckload fleets (carriers with less than \$30 million in annual revenue) and less-than-truckload fleets.